grisu/gricli/src/main/resources/help/commands/set.md

 Command: set <var> <value>

 Sets a value for a variable.

 Parameters:

     var	  : The name of the variable. value : The value.

-Currently only the global variables for a job can be set.
+Currently only the global variables for a job (such as the amount of memory to be used) can be set.

-To reset a global to a default value use the 'unset <global>' command.
+To the set the value of list-type variables such as 'files' and 'env' use the 'add' command.
+See the help file for the 'add' command for examples of setting and unsetting lists.

 Example usage: